LDEV4966/LOGIN-SERVICE/README.md

 ### Shortcomings :

- 1. I felt a limitation in that I could not directly implement the DB on the server because I used the localstorage on Browser.
+ 1. I felt a limitation in that I could not directly implement the DB(user-info) on the server because I used the localstorage on Browser.

- 2. While trying to add a mobile phone authentication or e-mail authentication function in the process of finding ID,PWD, it failed
+ 2. While trying to add a mobile phone or e-mail authentication function in the process of finding user-ID,PWD, it failed